KleinKerni/MilkyWaysStoryFile/README.md

 # MilkyWaysStoryFile
-The story file for translation and spellchecking
+The story file for translation and spellchecking from the game Milky ways by Kerni